Jon Rhodes: Early life

 Jon Rhodes was born at Wagga Wagga, New South Wales in 1947 and spent his early life in Brisbane, Queensland.
-After leaving high school in 1965 he was employed at Academy Photographers, and by the time he left for Sydney in early 1968, had photographed over 100 weddings!
+After leaving St Peters Lutheran College in 1965 he was employed at Academy Photographers, and by the time he left for Sydney in early 1968, had photographed over 100 weddings!
 After unsuccessfully applying for a job as a cleaner at the University of New South Wales, he was offered instead a job as a photographer at T.E.R.C.
 (Tertiary Education Research Centre), a position he held until 1971.
-During that time Rhodes filmed Balmain (a documentary about the effects of containerisation on that inner-western suburb), directed by his former school friend Kit Guyatt.
-Rhodes joined the Commonwealth Film Unit, (CFU), then Film Australia now Screen Australia, as an assistant cinematographer, working on documentaries in Australia, Papua New Guinea and India.
-He became a cinematographer in 1974 and left Film Australia in 1977 to concentrate on his still photography.
+During that time Rhodes filmed Balmain (a documentary about the effects of containerisation on that inner-western suburb), directed by his former high school friend Kit Guyatt.
+Rhodes joined the Commonwealth Film Unit (renamed Film Australia and now Screen Australia), as an assistant cinematographer in 1972, and worked mainly on documentaries in Australia, Papua New Guinea and India.
+He became a cinematographer in 1974 and resigned from Film Australia in 1977 to concentrate on his still photography.

 Career

 The earliest example of Rhodes' collaborative work with Aboriginal people is his first solo show Just another sunrise? in 1976.
 The exhibition contrasts the lifestyles of the Yolngu at Yirrkala with those led by the employees of Nabalco Pty Ltd in the town of Nhulunbuy.
-The Yolngu claimed that Nabalco’s bauxite mining leases across the Gove Peninsula were in breach of their land rights and had instituted legal action in 1968 (Milirrpum v Nabalco Pty Ltd).
-Just another sunrise? comprises 17 panels, mainly black and white images, but some colour.
-The introductory panel features Nabalco's rising sun logo (from where the exhibition's title originated), and the text of A brief history of Yirrkala, the title of the exhibition's room brochure.
-The next seven panels deal with the desecration and the infrastructure of mining; the last nine panels document the "homeland movement", as the Yolngu establish the first settlements at Gurkaway and Djarrakpi, on their traditional clan lands around Blue Mud Bay.
-Rhodes used the 19 kilometre-long conveyor belt that transports bauxite from the mine to the alumina refinery, as a motif to emphasise the cultural divide.
+The Yolngu claimed that Nabalco's bauxite mining leases across the Gove Peninsula were in breach of their land rights and had instituted legal action in 1968 (Milirrpum v Nabalco Pty Ltd).
+Just another sunrise? comprises 17 panels, mainly black and white sequenced images, with the occasional colour.
+The introductory panel features Nabalco's rising sun logo (from where the exhibition's title originated), and the exhibition's room brochure provides a brief history of Yirrkala.
+The next seven panels deal with the desecration and the infrastructure of mining; the last nine panels document the "homeland movement", as the Yolngu establish their first settlements at Gurkaway and Djarrakpi, on the traditional clan lands around Blue Mud Bay.
+Rhodes uses the 19 kilometre-long conveyor belt that transports bauxite from the mine to the alumina refinery, as a motif to emphasise the cultural divide.

-Just another sunrise? juxtaposes single photographs and series and sequences of images to convey a narrative.
-This approach by Rhodes, described as "steadfastly rejecting the idea that everything could be said in a single image, working rather in series which had a filmic feel", contrasts with the "decisive moment" approach of Cartier-Bresson.
-Rhodes adopted the compositional restrictions of cinematography, namely that the image composed through the view-finder of a movie camera was the image that appeared on-screen, and consequently his un-cropped still photographs are the result of always composing "full-frame", evidenced by the inclusion of black 35mm frame-lines on all his photographic prints.
+Just another sunrise? juxtaposes single photographs with sequences of images to convey a narrative.
+This approach by Rhodes, described as "steadfastly rejecting the idea that everything could be said in a single image", contrasts with the "decisive moment" approach of Cartier-Bresson.
+Rhodes adopted the compositional restrictions of cinematography, namely that the image composed through the view-finder of a movie camera was the image that appeared on-screen, and consequently his un-cropped still photographs are the result of always composing "full-frame", evidenced by the inclusion of the black 35mm frame-lines on all his photographic prints.